 To use this feature, press the [Save As] button and choose Save as Video from the pulldown menu.
-Make Video of the Chord Sheet dialog will open.

 Enable "Custom dimensions" if you want to choose the width and height of the video.
 If this is disabled, the video dimensions will match the Chord Sheet as it appears.